Can Ball Pythons Live Together? Making Sense of Keeping Pythons in Pairs

 Ball pythons are favored as pets due to their gentle nature and convenient size.

-However, one question often arises among ball python owners is whether or not these snakes can live together in the same enclosure.
+However, one question that often arises among ball python owners is whether or not these snakes can live together in the same enclosure.

 While ball pythons in the wild may come together to breed, it is rare to see a group or pair of ball pythons living together.
 In captivity, it is essential to remember that just because a ball python was raised in captivity, it does not change the fact that they are naturally solitary creatures.